TheAlgorithms/Python/CONTRIBUTING.md

   ```

-  Run all tests and see the covrage of the code by following command
+  Run all tests and see the coverage of the code by following command
   ```bash
   pytest \
           --ignore=quantum/q_fourier_transform.py \